speakinside/OPEs-ID/README.md

 to install the optional dependency for running the simple GUI script shipping with `OPEs-ID`.

+There is also a ready-to-use GUI package for Windows which can be downloaded [here](https://github.com/speakinside/OPEs-ID/releases).

 ### Using

 #### As a python lib